Jogeonsang/Cookiecutter-study/README.md

-# Marcusgram
+# nomadgram

-Django Python React를 이용한 인스타그램 클론코딩
+Cloning Instagram with Python Django and React / React Native